Small-Loan-Studio/TGO/docs/tgo-events.md

 - The current time of day
 - And more!

 Multiple conditions can be combined - all conditions must be true for the effect to trigger.
+In this way an `Array[TriggorCondition]` is implicitly a logical AND operation.

+#### Special Case: On completion
+// TODO

 ### Branching Effects